The ultimate adrenaline rush: 7 tips for a hardcore riding holiday - Horse & Hound

 The four-night Catalonia Extreme Trail ride runs from March to November in 2018.
 It costs from £735 when booked with Unicorn Trails (excluding flights and transfers).
 Visit unicorntrails.com

-Don’t miss this week’s issue of Horse & Hound magazine for our travel special — including the ultimate horsey haven near London, and find out where you can go Western riding without leaving the UK
+Don’t miss this week’s issue of Horse & Hound magazine for our horse riding holidays special — including the ultimate horsey haven near London, and find out where you can go Western riding without leaving the UK